Selvol™ Polyvinyl Alcohol Product Information

 • Selvol PVOHs 805, 823 and 840 are improved versions of our standard polymerization grades (Selvol PVOHs 205, 523 and 540, respectively).
 These products offer many advantages in emulsion polymerization applications, including better water solubility and lower foaming.

 • Tackified Selvol PVOHs are products of the controlled boration of super-hydrolyzed and fully hydrolyzed grades.
 These borated alcohols yield viscous, aqueous solutions.
-Moreover, these solutions have a tailored degree of tack and significantly reduce penetration when applied to surfaces such as paper.
+These solutions also have a tailored degree of tack and significantly reduce penetration when applied to surfaces such as paper.

-SEKISUI Specialty Chemicals provides premade solutions of some of our standard grades.
-A Selvol PVOH solution eliminates the dissolution step and creates a number of advantages:
+At SEKISUI Specialty Chemicals, we provide premade solutions of some of our standard grades.
+A Selvol PVOH solution eliminates the dissolution step and creates distinct advantages:

 • Ready-to-use, improved solution consistency